siderolabs/talos/docs/osctl/osctl_cluster_create.md

   -h, --help                        help for create
-      --image string                the image to use (default "docker.io/autonomy/talos:latest") --init-node-as-endpoint       use init node as endpoint instead of any load balancer endpoint --initrd-path string          the uncompressed kernel image to use (default "_out/initramfs.xz") -i, --input-dir string            location of pre-generated config files --install-image string        the installer image to use (default "docker.io/autonomy/installer:latest") --kubernetes-version string   desired kubernetes version to run (default "1.17.1") --masters int                 the number of masters to create (default 1) --memory int                  the limit on memory usage in MB (each container) (default 1024)
+      --image string                the image to use (default "docker.io/autonomy/talos:latest") --init-node-as-endpoint       use init node as endpoint instead of any load balancer endpoint --kubernetes-version string   desired kubernetes version to run (default "1.17.1") --masters int                 the number of masters to create (default 1) --memory int                  the limit on memory usage in MB (each container) (default 1024)